wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 ## Challenges

-It's interesting to see that across the industry, and even within organizations (e.g. Google triaged, fixed, rewarded other similar findings differently in past), there isn't yet a clear understanding on what the correct, safe and secure user experience is for some of these novel threats.
+It's interesting to see that across the industry, and even within organizations (e.g. Google triaged, fixed, rewarded similar findings differently), there isn't yet a clear understanding on what the correct, safe and secure user experience is for some of these novel threats.

 ## Conclusion